mwiegant/CS480_wiegant/PA1/README.md

 ## Building and Running
 This project has both a cmake and a makefile, but only the cmake is maintained.

-To build this project, run the following commands:
+To build this project, first navigate to **CS480_wiegant/PA1**.

+Next, run the following commands:
 ```bash
 cd build
 cmake ..